How much should you pay for a new website in 2020/21?

 Some of the most popular landing page builder platforms are Clickfunnels, Leadpages, Instapage, and Hubspot.

-The great thing about landing page builders is that they’re quick to install and easy to use, so you can make a new online offer fast.
+One of the best things about landing page builders is that they’re quick to install and easy to use, so you can make a new online offer fast.

 Landing page builders are also designed to be mobile-friendly.
 You can use them in conjunction with pay-per-click ads to make specific offers where people do most of their research – on their phones and tablets.